 Baralaba Historical Village

-- The Landcare centre on the corner of Stopford and Ashfield Streets is a hub for visitor information, WiFi access, local art and pictorial history exhibitions as well as information on Baralaba and its surrounds.
+- The Landcare centre on the corner of Stopford and Ashfield Streets is a hub for visitor information, WiFi access, local art and pictorial history exhibitions as well as information on Baralaba and its surrounds, open on Wednesdays.

 - The name Baralaba means high mountain or land of the blue mountain in the local language of the Gangulu people.